Obamacare’s fate, as well as its namesake’s legacy, will depend on informing and persuading the uninsured to sign up.

-Daniel Lynch '15 is the Associate United States Editor of the Harvard Political Review.
+Daniel Lynch '15 is the Associate Managing Editor of the Harvard Political Review.
 He covers Congressional politics and socio-political commentary.
 He enjoys following sports and is an avid St. Louis Cardinals fan.
 He also likes traveling (the journey as much as the destination), reading, and watching old movies.

 Blurring the line between comedy and journalism, Stephen Colbert and Jon Stewart possess a unique ability to raise political issues.

 Six HPR writers analyze Mitt Romney's recent choice of Paul Ryan as his running mate.